 Chris Sutton, whose formidable strike partnership with Shearer garnered 49 goals during that title-winning campaign, added: "He was the number nine, he was the main man, he wanted to be the main man, he was absolutely ruthless."

-Shearer and Henry will feature in a special television programme, which will be broadcast at 18:00 BST this evening on Sky Sports Premier League in the UK, on the Premier League digital channels and around the world via the Premier League's international broadcast partners.
+Shearer and Henry featured in a special television programme, which was broadcast at 18:00 BST on 26 April on Sky Sports Premier League in the UK, Premier League digital channels and around the world via the Premier League's international broadcast partners.

-Kelly Cates will interview the two icons as they look back on their Premier League careers, with some special guests also making an appearance.
+Kelly Cates interviewed the two icons as they looked back on their Premier League careers, with some special guests also making an appearance.

-A shortlist of 23 additional nominees eligible to join the Premier League Hall of Fame in 2021 will be announced during the show, with fans invited to cast their vote from 19:00 BST and help select the remaining six inductees to the 2021 Premier League Hall of Fame.
+A shortlist of 23 additional nominees eligible to join the Premier League Hall of Fame in 2021 was announced during the show, with fans invited to cast their vote up until 9 May and help select the remaining six inductees to the 2021 Premier League Hall of Fame.